-Is cruise ship travel a slow and sustainable form of travel?
-In many ways it epitomizes slow travel — the unhurried pace, the focus on leisure and experiential activities, the languid vibe on board the boats.
-But slow travel is by its very nature low impact, which cruise ship travel isn’t always.
-So is it a sustainable mode of travel?
+Can cruise ship travel ever be a slow and sustainable form of travel?
+In many ways it epitomises slow travel — the unhurried pace, the focus on leisure and experiential activities, the languid vibe on board the ship decks.
+But slow travel is by its very nature low impact, which cruise ship travel mostly isn’t.
+But is it possible that smaller cruise ships could offer a more sustainable mode of travel compared to the colossal ‘cities at sea’?

-It seems that not all cruise ships are sustainable, especially those monumental ocean liners like the Queen Mary 2, which have a colossal carbon footprint.
-Big cruise ships are not great for the environment at all, especially the ocean.
-There’s a tremendous amount of electricity used, fuel burnt, garbage, sewage and even hazardous waste created, and a massive amount of wastewater disposed in the sea.
+Those monumental ocean liners like Queen Mary 2, which are basically ‘cities at sea’, have a colossal carbon footprint.
+Enormous cruise ships do massive environmental damage, especially to the ocean.
+There’s a tremendous amount of electricity used, fuel burnt, hazardous waste created, and wastewater, garbage and sewage disposed in the sea.

-Having said that, it seems cruise ship companies are becoming much more environmentally conscious.
-The various reports I’ve been reading all claim that more eco-friendly improvements are being introduced by cruise companies every day.
+Having said that, it seems cruise ship companies are becoming more eco-conscious.
+Various research reports I’ve been reading claim that more environmentally-friendly improvements are being introduced by cruise companies every day thanks to technological advancements.

-Some researchers have argued that cruise ship travel is even worse than flying for the amount of carbon emissions created.
+Some researchers have shown that cruise ship travel is far worse than flying for the amount of carbon emissions created.
 However, it’s very tricky to compare the carbon footprint of a cruise ship voyage with that of a flight, because a cruise ship is not just a means of transport, but includes accommodation, meals, entertainment, and leisure activities.

-Fortunately, smaller vessels like Orion Expedition’s mega-yachts, which is what we might be travelling on (see this post), are significantly greener and more sustainable than massive cruise ships like the Queen Mary 2.
+Fortunately, smaller vessels like Orion Expedition’s mega-yachts, which is what we’ll be travelling on, are significantly greener and more sustainable than massive cruise liners.
 Designed to be self sufficient for 22 days at sea, the Orion ships boast energy efficient engines, water recycling, and innovations like collecting air conditioning condensation for use.

-Orion also claims to be sustainable in other ways, working with local communities, including traditional owners and tribal chiefs, to carefully and sensitively manage tourist visits and experiences, ensuring their authentic, and giving back to the locals in other ways, from investing in the protection of natural resources to looking after their well-being.
+Orion also claims to be sustainable in other ways, such as working with local communities, including traditional owners and tribal chiefs, to carefully and sensitively manage tourist visits and experiences, ensuring they’re “authentic” and giving back to the locals in other ways, from investing in the protection of natural resources to looking after their well-being.

-I’m imagining what a cruise will be like.
-The closest experience we’ve had to the experience is ferry hopping around the Greek Islands and along the coast of Croatia.
+I’m imagining what the cruise will be like.
+The closest experience we’ve had to a cruise is ferry hopping around the Greek Islands and along the coast of Croatia.
 I remember the excitement of departures, the anticipation that builds along the way, gazing out to sea as I lazily read a book, wondering what the place we’re sailing to will be like and whether our expectations will be met.
-And then the feeling a sense of excitement again as the destination appears in our sights and come into focus on approach.
-I’m imagining all that and more – and maybe more of less – in between, if you know what I mean.

 So what do you think?
 Does cruise ship travel come to mind when you think of slow and sustainable travel?
 Are you a fan of cruises?
 Any tips for these slow and sustainable travellers?